 D – Fixed charge during each billing period.

-This process of calculating the tariff is called the three-part electricity tariff.
-This is majorly applied to industrialists or big customers where the energy usage is relatively higher.
-The tariff structure significantly reduces your expenses.
+This process of calculating the electricity tariff price is called the three-part electricity tariff.
+This is majorly applied to industrialists or big customers where energy usage is relatively higher.
+The electricity tariff structure significantly reduces your expenses.
 In the case of residential connections, the slab-based structure is followed wherein the units are charged at a lower rate, unlike the industrial connection where the charges are much higher.
 In case the number of units consumed increases, energy charges also increase along with it.

-While deciding the electricity tariff, various factors affect the final results while calculating the appropriate value.
+While deciding the Mumbai electricity tariff, various factors affect the final results while calculating the appropriate value.
 Some of these factors are:

 The load is further divided into three parts: